4. User installed software

 Steps below explain the basic conda application install specific to the cluster.

 Usually, to install an application one needs to create a local conda environment.
-You can choose either Miniconda or Anaconda depending on what is your package installation instructions require and build your local conda environment.
+You can choose either Miniconda, Anaconda or Mamba depending on what your package installation instructions require.

 [user@login-x:~]$ module avail miniconda